How Payers and Providers Can Collaborate Digitally to Improve Maternal Health Outcomes: A Case Study from the State of Nevada

 Sparks: While there isn’t currently a value-based model backing this partnership, value-based care is an important part of the broader discussion.
 The payment model is just a mechanism to fund transformation.
 Clinicians need the proper tools for this transformation.
 What I think is so telling from what Katie and Dr. Herrera have said is that both organizations have a commitment to care transformation first and foremost.
 Moving forward as an industry, we need to figure out the economics to sustain it and expand the impact.
 That’s a lot of the work our company is engaging in currently.

 Want to learn more about this partnership and how HPN and WHASN are collaborating to improve maternal health outcomes?
-You can view the full Becker's webinar by clicking here
+Provide your information below for a link to view the full Becker's webinar.